backdrop-contrib/bootstrap_lite/README.md

 # Bootstrap Lite: a Backdrop Bootstrap-based theme
 It's a clean and minimal Backdrop-oriented Bootstrap-based theme inspired by the Drupal [Bootstrap](https://www.drupal.org/project/bootstrap) theme.
 It is a totally separate project from the Drupal [Bootstrap](https://www.drupal.org/project/bootstrap) theme with no guarantied compatibility between the two themes.

+This theme is still in BETA and is subject to changes that may break your theme during upgrade.
+We recommend that you only upgrade if necessary or if you are prepared to fix minor changes.
+With change in maintainership on Feb 5, 2021 we are hoping to cut a stabile release ASAP.

 ## Features
 1. [BootstrapCDN](http://bootstrapcdn.com/) based.
 2. [Bootswatch](http://bootswatch.com) support (via BootstrapCDN) included.
 Easy to pick a Bootswatch free theme.